awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 1. Update your cluster using `eksctl`, the AWS Management Console, or the AWS CLI\.
 **Important**
-If you're updating to version 1\.22, you must make the changes listed in [Kubernetes version 1\.22 prerequisites](#update-1.22) to your cluster before updating it\.
+If you're updating to version `1.22`, you must make the changes listed in [Kubernetes version `1.22` prerequisites](#update-1.22) to your cluster before updating it\.
 Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
 For more information about this requirement, see [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver)\.
 Assume that your current version is 1\.20 and you want to update to 1\.22\.
 Then, you must first update your cluster to 1\.21 and then later update it from 1\.21 to 1\.22\.
 Make sure that the `kubelet` on your managed and Fargate nodes are at the same Kubernetes version as your control plane before you update\.
 We recommend that your self\-managed nodes are at the same version as the control plane\.
 They can be only up to one version behind the current version of the control plane\.
-If your cluster is configured with a version of the Amazon VPC CNI plugin that is earlier than 1\.8\.0, then we recommend that you update the plugin to version 1\.11\.0 before updating your cluster to version 1\.21 or later\.
-For more information, see [Updating the Amazon VPC CNI Amazon EKS add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on) or [Updating the Amazon VPC CNI self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.
+If your cluster is configured with a version of the Amazon VPC CNI plugin that is earlier than `1.8.0`, then we recommend that you update the plugin to version `1.11.2` before updating your cluster to version `1.21` or later\.
+For more information, see [Updating the Amazon VPC CNI plugin for Kubernetes add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on) or [Updating the Amazon VPC CNI plugin for Kubernetes self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.

 ------
 #### [ eksctl ]

-   This procedure requires `eksctl` version `0.101.0` or later\.
+   This procedure requires `eksctl` version `0.102.0` or later\.
 You can check your version with the following command:

    ```
    eksctl version